 Harris County Judge

-Coffee with Impact is a quarterly forum featuring leaders in various sectors who are making a difference in the Houston area and beyond.
+Editor's note: Coffee with Impact is a quarterly forum in our Houston office featuring leaders in various sectors who are making a difference in the Houston area and beyond.

-Through his career, Emmett has served in the Texas House of Representatives for East Harris County and as the Interstate Commerce commissioner under former President George H. W. Bush.
+Emmett has also served in the Texas House of Representatives for east Harris County and as the Interstate Commerce Commissioner under former President George H. W. Bush.
 He became the Harris County Judge in March 2007.

-What do you believe to be the most pressing issues for Harris County over the next three to five years?
+What do you believe are the most pressing issues for Harris county over the next 3–5 years to keep up with the population growth?

 Transportation, without a doubt.
-When I say transportation, I don't mean just highways, although that is the biggest piece of it.
-The reason Texas is so strong right now is because we have had a transportation system.
+I don't mean just highways, although that is the biggest piece.
 If you don't have the infrastructure to move freight, the economy is going to become stagnant.
 We are perfectly positioned to be the gateway of North America.
 Global commerce is going to continue to grow, but those ships aren't going to come here if we can't move the freight out of the port.
-If you look at the Port of Houston, it's in the wrong place, but we can't do anything about that.
+We have to improve freight rail tremendously.

 Health care is the No. 2 issue.
-The Harris County Hospital District is responsible for providing indigent health care.
-People can argue all the want about the Affordable Care Act, but the truth is, the same poor people are going to get sick and they're going to require health care.
+People can argue all they want about the Affordable Care Act, but the truth is, the same poor people are going to get sick and they're going to require health care.
 Right now, their main option is to go to the emergency room.
 That's just not the right way to do it.
-We need to not be spending money on bricks and mortar.
-We need to be spending money on neighborhood clinics, maybe even rental space.
+We need to be spending money on neighborhood clinics.
+We need to focus on preventative care and establishing medical homes.

-Do you think communities ever get to the point where unincorporated areas will need to think about incorporation?
+Do you think we'll ever get to the point where unincorporated areas will need to think about incorporation?